stnolting/neorv32/README.md

 The NEORV32 Processor provides a full-featured microcontroller-like SoC build around the NEORV32 CPU.
 By using generics the design is highly configurable and allows a flexible customization to tailor the setup according to your needs.
-The following list shows all available SoC module.
-Note that all those modules are _optional_.
+Note that all of the following SoC modules are entirely _optional_.

 **CPU**